DCT

 The Invention Explained

-• Problem Addressed: The patent's background section describes the high risk of major adverse cardiovascular events (e.g., heart attack, stroke) for patients with coronary artery disease (CAD) and peripheral artery disease (PAD) (’310 Patent, col. 2:1-4).
-It notes that prior antithrombotic treatments, including various anticoagulant and antiplatelet regimens, had not been shown to be superior to standard antiplatelet therapy or were associated with unacceptably high rates of major bleeding (’310 Patent, col. 2:4-29).
+• Problem Addressed: The patent’s background section describes the high risk of major adverse cardiovascular events (e.g., heart attack, stroke) faced by patients with coronary artery disease (CAD) and peripheral artery disease (PAD) (’310 Patent, col. 2:1-4).
+It notes that prior antithrombotic therapies were either not shown to be superior to standard antiplatelet therapy or caused unacceptably high rates of major bleeding (’310 Patent, col. 2:4-30).

 Key Claims at a Glance

-• The complaint asserts independent claim 1 and reserves the right to assert additional claims (Compl. ¶51).
+• The complaint asserts infringement of at least independent claim 1 (Compl. ¶51).

-• wherein rivaroxaban is administered in an amount of 2.5 mg twice daily
+• wherein rivaroxaban is administered in an amount of 2.5 mg twice daily, and

-• and aspirin is administered in an amount of 75-100 mg daily
+• wherein aspirin is administered in an amount of 75-100 mg daily.

 III.
 The Accused Instrumentality